Ivan-Badenhorst/extendable-game-base/README.md

 - Sudarshan:
   - Protagonist text view
 - Mahmoud:
-  - Worked on implementing enemies within the game.
+  - Working on views for the enemies

 ### Week 11
 - Ivan: